 Location: Fairfax, VA

-The George Mason University Police Department invites applications for the position of Communications Officer.
+The George Mason University Department of Police and Public Safety invites applications for the position of Communications Officer.

 The department is a fully sworn, nationally accredited police department through the Commission on Accreditation for Law Enforcement Agencies (CALEA).
 The Mason Police Department provides professional police services to a diverse university population of over 35,000 students, faculty and staff.
 George Mason University is currently the largest and most diverse university in Virginia with students from all 50 states and over 135 countries studying in over 200 degree programs at campuses in Arlington, Fairfax and Prince William, as well as at learning locations across the commonwealth of Virginia.

-The Communications Officer works in the University Police Department’s 24/7 public safety answering point (PSAP) and performs a variety of communications and operational tasks in support of public safety, security, and law enforcement operations in accordance with existing university, state and federal guidelines.
+The Communications Officer works in the Department of Police and Public Safety’s 24/7 public safety answering point (PSAP) and performs a variety of communications and operational tasks in support of public safety, security, and law enforcement operations in accordance with existing university, state and federal guidelines.
 Duties include answering emergency telephone lines, dispatching police officers, managing lost and found items, monitoring the university fire alarm system, monitoring the university closed-circuit television (CCTV) security system, and providing information and customer service to the university community via both telephone and a walk-up window.
 This position requires the incumbent to work rotating shifts (including evening and overnight shifts).

 National Crime Information Center/Virginia Crime Information Network (NCIC/VCIN) Operator Requirements as set out by the FBI Criminal Justice Information System: